NCCSAnalysisOfAlgoWinter2025/Project1/README.md

-This is a sorting algorithm experiment where we take various sorting algorithms and run various iterations of various size arrays as input and create charts that demonstrate the runtime in relation to array size.
+This is a sorting algorithm experiment where we take various sorting algorithms and run various iterations of various size arrays as input and create charts that demonstrate the runtime in relation to array size

 To use this repository you will need the intelliJ IDE and also five dependencies are required.
 First is Junit, second is JFree, the third is Jackson-core(2.18), fourth is Jackson-databind(2.18), and fith is npm package manager.
 To use JFree you will need